Spain's Dual-Regulator Crypto Framework — MiCA Transition

 4–8 weeksDevelop the complete CNMV application: business plan with 3-year financials, compliance documentation (AML/CFT policies, IT security, governance), organizational structure with fit & proper declarations for directors and significant shareholders, capital evidence, and description of all planned activities under MiCA Article 60.
 Documentation should be in Spanish.

-Authorization and ongoingSpain CASP License — Full Cost Breakdown
+Authorisation and ongoingSpain CASP Licence — Full Cost Breakdown

 | Item | Details | Approx. Cost |